 Initial flight of a Ka-226 prototype was in 1997, with the type ordered into production in 2004, beginning with a batch of 30 for the Russian Emergencies Ministry, which had driven development of the machine, and for the GAZPROM energy organization.
 The turboshaft powerplants gave the Ka-226 much better load and "hot & high" capability than the Ka-26, with service ceiling doubled and payload capacity increased by about 50%.
 The Ka-226 was assigned the NATO reporting name of "Hoodlum-C", though the Kamov organization calls it the "Sergei".
 A number of variations have been built or are on offer:

 Total sales of the Ka-226 have been modest so far, only in the dozens.
-However, in 2015 a deal was announced with Hindustan Aerospace LTD of India for the assembly of about 200 Ka-226T rotorcraft, so it appears the type is not dead yet.BACK_TO_TOP
+However, in 2016 a deal was signed with Hindustan Aerospace LTD of India for the assembly of about 200 Ka-226T rotorcraft, so it appears the type may have been rescued from the dead.

 * I started out writing this item with the intent to cover all the Kamov helicopters, but that led to "jumping on my horse and running off in all directions at once."
 As a result, Kamov's more recent helicopters will be discussed elsewhere.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.

 A number of volumes of JANE'S ALL THE WORLD'S AIRCRAFT and the online Wikipedia was consulted as well.